pmnair96/fullstack-aibot/README.md

 ### Development Mode

-The application works in development mode without Azure OpenAI credentials.
+The application works in development mode without OpenRouter credentials.
 The backend will use mock responses for testing the chat functionality and file uploads.

 ## API Endpoints